nouniverse/awesome-nouns/README.md

 ## Miscellaneous

 - [Nouns Center](https://nouns.center/) - Nouns Center serves as the knowledge center & resource hub for Nouns DAO.
+- [Nouns Warpcast](https://warpcast.com/~/channel/nouns) - A channel to discuss Nouns and other nounish subjects.

 ## Contributing